codesharedot/quantum-resistant-ledger-price/README.md

-# moeda-loyalty-points price
+# bitkan price

-Gets the moeda-loyalty-points price with Python (from JSON).
+Gets the bitkan price with Python (from JSON).

 https://pythonbasics.org